sbrown89/libzbar/README.md

 # libzbar
-Complete Cmake Cross-Platform ZBar port <br />
+Complete CMake Cross-Platform ZBar port <br />
 Uses CMake as the build system <br />
 <br />
 I have removed/moved files that don’t directly contribute to the locating and decoding of barcodes/qrcodes.
 They are located in the directory notused.
 If you would like their functionality .. then add them to the compilation yourself. :wink: